 Even high-profile retail destinations such as The Greene are not immune to the high-churn turnover that shadows the restaurant industry in the Miami Valley and across the country.

-And on Sunday Sept.
-24, The Greene lost one of its flagship restaurants, McCormick & Schmick’s, the full-service seafood eatery that has operated for more than a decade in a prime spot overlooking The Greene’s Town Square.
+• In September 2017, The Greene lost one of its flagship restaurants, McCormick & Schmick’s, the full-service seafood eatery that has operated for more than a decade in a prime spot overlooking The Greene’s Town Square.
 McCormick & Schmick’s wasn’t one of The Greene’s original restaurants, but opened just a few months after the multi-use center did in 2006.

 “Our lease term came to an end, and due to rising real estate costs, we elected not to renew our lease,” Howard Cole, chief operating officer of Landry’s, Inc., the parent company of McCormick & Schmick’s, told this news outlet via email.